-- Brush the scones with additional heavy cream and sprinkle with additional Tate+Lyle® honey granules.
+- Brush the scones with additional heavy cream and sprinkle with additional sugar.
 Bake until the scones are deep golden and a toothpick inserted into the center of a wedge comes out clean, 18 to 22 minutes.
 Let the scones cool for 10 to 15 minutes before serving.

 This recipe was originally published in 2015.
 It was updated in 2020 to add new photographs and instructions.
 The original cream scone recipe remains the same.
 Enjoy!